 Self-plagiarism where the student re-uses isolated parts of their own work for which credit has previously been awarded, without citing the original content Category A Tutorial Support and Guidance.
 Self-plagiarism where the student re-uses extensively their own work for which credit has previously been awarded, without citing the original content Level 3/4/5 Category A Mark work down for over reliance on external sources, Tutorial Support and Guidance.
-All other Levels Category C Cap Module Fake Referencing throughout assignment where the citation is fabricated or the citation does not include the information indicated Category C Cap Module Copying another student's work and submitting some or all of it as if it were the student's own Level 3/4 Category A Tutorial Support and Guidance.
-Level 5 Category B Cap Component Level 6 and above Category C Cap Module The presentation of data in laboratory work, projects etc. based on work purporting to have been carried out by the student but which has been invented, altered, or falsified.
+All other Levels Category C Resit, Cap Module Fake Referencing throughout assignment where the citation is fabricated or the citation does not include the information indicated Category C Resit, Cap Module Copying another student's work and submitting some or all of it as if it were the student's own Level 3/4 Category A Tutorial Support and Guidance.
+Level 5 Category B Resit, Cap Component Level 6 and above Category C/C1 Resit, Cap Module/Retake Module The presentation of data in laboratory work, projects etc. based on work purporting to have been carried out by the student but which has been invented, altered, or falsified.
 Category C/C1 The student may also be investigated under the Fitness to Practice Procedures if appropriate.
-Cap Module/Retake Module Where a student commissions another party (either paid or unpaid) to complete an assessment item on their behalf.
-Category C/C1 or Category D Cap/Retake Module or Expulsion Attempting to persuade another member of the University (student or staff) to participate in actions that would breach these Procedures.
+Resit, Cap Module/Retake Module Where a student commissions another party (either paid or unpaid) to complete an assessment item on their behalf.
+Category C/C1 or Category D Resit Cap/Retake Module or Expulsion Deliberate attempt to gain advantage by unfair or improper means.
+Trying to deceive specialist text checking software (eg Turnitin) by, for example, using text replacement tools; images in documents instead of text; submitting documents in an alternative format than that required.
+Category C/C 1 or Category D Resit Cap/Retake Module or Expulsion Unauthorised use of artificial intelligence in a piece of work submitted for grading

+Attempting to persuade another member of the University (student or staff) to participate in actions that would breach these Procedures.
 Category C1 or Category D May also be investigated under the Student Misconduct and Disciplinary procedures Retake Module or Expulsion Being party to any other arrangement that would constitute a breach of these Procedures.
 Penalty will correspond to the nature of the offence and will be in accordance with penalties outlined for each of the above